-The Certificate from the Statutory Auditors confirming compliance with the aforesaidprovisions would be placed before the Members at the ensuing AGM of the Company at www.motilaloswalgroup.com
+The certificate from the Statutory Auditors confirming compliance with the aforesaidprovisions is available on the website of the Company at www.motilaloswalgroup.com

 The Employee Stock Option Schemes are administered by the Nomination and RemunerationCommittee of the Board of the Company in accordance with the applicable SBEB Regulations.

-As of March 31 2018 the Company had 18 subsidiaries (including step downsubsidiaries).
+As of March 31 2020 the Company had 19 subsidiaries (including step downsubsidiaries).
 The details of these subsidiaries are set out in form MGT-9 forming part ofthe Annual Report.
 There are no associate companies or joint venture within the meaning ofSection 2(6) of the Act as on March 31 2020.